Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Results and Discussion

 \subsection{Fixing range-separated hybrids without tuning}

-Our tuning parameters are consistent between the monomer and dimers.
-The key change is the larger dielectric constant screening the Coulomb interaction (and thus amount of Hartree-Fock exchange), and a shortened range-separation parameter.
+Our tuned parameters are consistent between the monomer and dimers.
+The key change is the larger dielectric constant screening the Coulomb interaction (thus reducing Hartree-Fock exchange), and a shortened range-separation parameter.

 GW theory calculates the full dielectric function (frequency dependent) in the Random Phase Approximation (RPA) and then uses this to screen the Coulomb (Hartree-Fock) interaction.

 Hybrid density functionals can be considered a static approximation to this, where the fraction of exact exchange (an empirical parameter) then presents as being $1/\epsilon_\infty$.
 From this perspective, PBE0 ($25\%$ exact exchange) can be interpreted as implicitly assuming an optical dielectric constant of 4.
 The interpretation for functionals with more complex admixtures of exchange-correlation (such as B3LYP) is not so clear.